aurelia-contrib/aurelia-getting-started/guides/how-to-support-markdown-preprocessing.md

 1. bootstrap your Aurelia app by aurelia-cli with `requirejs` or `systemjs`.

-> I don't have a solution for `webpack` yet since I don't use it.
-But you are welcome to update this doc with `webpack` config.
+> I [@huochunpeng](https://github.com/huochunpeng) don't have a solution for `webpack` yet since I don't use it.
+But you are more than welcome to update this doc with `webpack` config.

 2. update `aurelia_project/aurelia.json` file's `markupProcessor` section to add `*.md` files.